codemix/reign/src/type-class/hash-set-type/README.md

 A type class for typed hash sets.
 Takes an element type as input and produces a hash set type which can store elements of that type.

+> Note: These hash sets do not guarantee any particular order when they are iterated.

 Usage:

 ```js